 Mt.
 McCoy is a great example of how one doesn’t need to travel hours into the wilderness for a hike.

 Not long after starting out, the trail starts making its switchbacks up the hill.
 After just over a mile, it reaches a dirt road.
 Here, we head right and head up to the summit.
-We'll pause and then continue on for about another mile to the Reagan Library before heading back to the summit for a photo by the concrete cross.

 From the top, you get nice 360 degree views of Simi Valley, Moorpark and Thousand Oaks.

 This is a moderate 2.6 miles total out & back with a 600' elevation gain making a great EOD workout.
 Last week we continued on to the Reagan Library, which made the total distance 4.1 miles.
 We can do that again, if people are willing to 'go the extra mile'.